buswedg/Udacity/Data Analyst Nanodegree/P4 Explore and Summarize Data/ND_Project4.md

 Wine quality has a relationship with alcohol and an implied relationship with density and residual sugar.
 In order to visually respresent these relationships, we create scatterplots of alcohol, density and residual sugar whereby the scatter is colored by the quality rating.
 ![](figure/unnamed-chunk-22-1.png)
-Once again, the postive correlation between alcohol content and wine quality as well as the negative correlation between density and residual sugar are observed.
-However, it is difficult to see any relationship between density or residual sugar and level of percieved wine quality.
+Once again, the positive correlation between alcohol content and wine quality (0.44) can be observed by the scatterplot color transition moving along the x-axis.
+However, it is difficult to see any relationship between density or residual sugar and level of perceived wine quality.

 Q: Talk about some of the relationships you observed in this part of the investigation.
 How did the feature(s) of interest vary with other features in the dataset?
 We established a relationship between alcohol and wine quality as part of the bivariate analysis.
 As part of the multivariate analysis, effort was put towards establishing whether those factors which have an identified correlation with alcohol (density and residual sugar), would also demonstrate a relationship with wine quality.
 Unfortunately, there is no obvious relationship between wine quality and these factors.